 Perhaps most notable in this regard is the addition of Eve, who was nowhere to be seen in the original NES release of Blaster Master and was only introduced as a secondary character in Lerangis’ novelisation.
-In Zero, her visual design is intended to be an homage to Dr Jennifer Cornet (seen on Metafight’s cover art), and one scene informs us she was created by a “Dr Jennifer Gardner”, a combination of the two main characters’ names from the original Metafight and quite possibly the same person, now married to the original protagonist.
-In Zero, Eve acts as a supporting character, appearing in both cutscenes and optional conversations to offer advice and narrative context to what is going on.
+In Zero, her visual design is intended as an homage to Dr Jennifer Cornet (seen on Metafight’s cover art), and one scene informs us she was created by a “Dr Jennifer Gardner”, which is, of course, a combination of Dr Jennifer Cornet and Kane Gardner’s names, suggesting that, if we are indeed looking at a Metafight sequel of sorts, the pair married after the events of the original.
+But I digress somewhat; all you really need to know is that in Blaster Master Zero, Eve acts as a supporting character, appearing in both cutscenes and optional conversations to offer advice and narrative context to what is going on.

-The basic setup for the game has been changed somewhat, too.
+The basic setup for the game has been changed somewhat from both Metafight and the original Blaster Master, too.
 Now unfolding several hundred years after Earth suffered an ice age, driving humanity underground, protagonist Jason is recast as a young, brilliant scientist helping with the efforts to restore the planet’s surface to its former glory.
 He stumbles across Fred, a type of creature he had never seen before, and takes him home to study.
 Fred subsequently escapes and, rather than simply growing to an enormous size and falling down a hole as in the original, apparently summons a wormhole, which in turn leads Jason to Sophia III.